Alt-country/southern-rock band Drive-By Truckers plays the Commodore on Thursday, with Deer Tick and guests Thelma and the Sleaze.

 The Everly Brothers get legendary in Vancouver with the help of guitar great Albert Lee

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JULY 18, 1986 By Steve Newton The Legends of Rock and Roll series, which takes place Sundays at the Expo Theatre, has had some pretty dismal moments so far.
-But with acts like The Ventures, Chuck Berry, and Ray Charles still to come, the token appearances of people like … Continue reading The Everly Brothers get legendary in Vancouver with the help of guitar great Albert Lee
+ORIGINALLY PUBLISHED ON JULY 18, 1986 By Steve Newton The Legends of Rock and Roll series, which takes place Sundays at the Expo Theatre, has had some pretty dismal moments so far.
+But with acts like The Ventures, Chuck Berry, and Ray Charles still to come, the token appearances of people like Frankie Avalon and … Continue reading The Everly Brothers get legendary in Vancouver with the help of guitar great Albert Lee

 ORIGINALLY PUBLISHED ON JULY 11, 1986 By Steve Newton In the world of music, jolly old England is famous for a number of things.
 The Beatles for instance.
 And rock guitar heroes like Eric Clapton, Jimmy Page, and Jeff Beck.
 But country music is not one of Brittania's specialties, and it never has been.
-Luckily … Continue reading Albert Lee says that his Everly Brothers gig was a “natural”
+Luckily … Continue reading Albert Lee on going country in England and finding his “natural” gig with the Everly Brothers

 Eric Clapton’s J.J.
 Cale tribute features Derek Trucks, Albert Lee, and Doyle Bramhall II